 Regulatory risk can negatively impact the Company in a number of ways.
 For example, changes in laws or regulations, or a failure to comply with these, could have a detrimental impact on the Company's ability to freely acquire and dispose of certain securities.
 Prior to initiating a position, the Investment Manager considers the possible legal and regulatory issues that could impact its ability to achieve the objective with respect to such position.
-The Investment Manager's legal and compliance team monitors regulatory risks, the Board is apprised of any regulatory inquiries and material regulatory developments.
+The Investment Manager's legal and compliance team monitors regulatory changes on an ongoing basis.
+To monitor regulatory risks, the Board is apprised of any regulatory inquiries and material regulatory developments.